mypreview/conj-lite/README.md

 The entire platform of Conj is built on top of the [Underscores](https://github.com/Automattic/_s) starter theme which is a solid foundation of code and also used for all themes released by Automattic on WordPress.com.

 Get the one thing you need to build stunning eCommerce website in a fast and efficient way.

+## Get Involved

+Want to contribute?
+Here's the [GitHub development repository](https://github.com/conjws/conj-lite "GitHub development repository").

+## Documentation

+Get started [here](https://www.conj.ws/?p=9) with a collection of tutorials that cover the basics.

+## Free Support

+If you have any question(s) about using theme, please do not hesitate to check out our [support forums](https://support.conj.ws/t/conj-lite) and start a new discussion for further assistance or clarification.